 Many settlers of the Southern Tier counties of New York came from Pennsylvania.
 A Philadelphia merchant and landholder, William Bingham, gave his name to the city of Binghamton.
 In 1837 the Chenango canal connected the Erie Canal with the Pennsylvania coal regions, and in 1848 the Erie Railroad opened communication with metropolitan New York, and later through to the Great Lakes.
 Important manufactures have included cigars, shoes, leather goods, photographic materials and business machines.

 Location.
 42° 1.214′ N, 75° 46.8′ W. Marker is near Corbettsville, New York, in Broome County.
 Marker can be reached from Interstate 81 at milepost 1.
+Marker is located at the New York Welcome Center (Northbound), 5 miles north of Hallstead, Pennsylvania.
 Touch for map.
-Marker is located at the New York Welcome Center (Northbound), 5 miles north of Hallstead, Pennsylvania.
 Marker is in this post office area: Corbettsville NY 13749, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 1, 2010, by Deb Hartshorn of Burlington County, New Jersey.
-This page has been viewed 1,166 times since then and 45 times this year.
+It was originally submitted on September 1, 2010, by Deb Hartshorn of Burlington County, New Jersey.
+This page has been viewed 1,223 times since then and 16 times this year.
 Photos: 1, 2. submitted on September 1, 2010, by Deb Hartshorn of Burlington County, New Jersey. • Syd Whittle was the editor who published this page.